daniel20087/The-Stupidity-Of-Isaac/README.md

 # The-Stupidity-Of-Isaac
 Isaac mod with just straight whatever put into the game

-Code sucks but if it works it works
+Code still has some bugs but its good enough

 Download as zip and extract into isaac mods folder